microcks/microcks.io/content/documentation/using/importers.md

 ### Configure scheduling interval

 Scheduling interval can be globally configured for all the Jobs.
 It is a global setting and not a per-Job one.
 This is achieved through the `services.update.interval` property into the `application.properties` configuration file that takes the value of `SERVICES_UPDATE_INTERVAL` environment variable.
-The value shoud be set to a valid [CRON expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) ; default is every 2 hours.
+The value should be set to a valid [CRON expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) ; default is every 2 hours.

 ```properties
 services.update.interval=${SERVICES_UPDATE_INTERVAL:0 0 0/2 * * *}